jkempf42/kube-volttron/cluster-config/README.md

 To check whether Multus is running:

 	kubectl get -n kube-system pods | grep multus

+#### Editing CoreDNS ConfigMap to forward to upstream DNS

+We need to edit the CoreDNS ConfigMap so that it forwards to the upstream DNS rather than using /etc/resolv.conf.
+Through 127.0.0.1, the `dnsmasq` address, which can slow name resolution.

+Use `kubectl` to edit the CoreDNS ConfigMap:

+	kubectl edit -n kube-system configmap coredns

+The ConfigMap should come up in your favorite editor (the value of the `EDITOR` shell environment key).
+Search for the line with `forward` in it and replace `/etc/resolv.conf` with the IP address of the DNS server on you primary interface:

+	forward . <IP address of primary interface DNS server> {

+Save the file and exit.

+Now restart the CoreDNS pod by finding the pod name:

+	kubectl get -n kube-system pods | grep coredns

+Delete the pod:

+	kubectl delete -n kube-system pod <coredns pod name>

+The CoreDNS Deployment should restart the pod automatically.

+When the pod is running, test resolution into the Kubernetes cluster with:

+	dig kube-dns.kube-system.svc.cluster.local

+It should return something like:

+	...
+	;; QUESTION SECTION:
+	;kube-dns.kube-system.svc.cluster.local.
+IN A

+	;; ANSWER SECTION:
+	kube-dns.kube-system.svc.cluster.local.
+30 IN A	10.96.0.10
+	...

 ###  Installing `gateway-node` as a worker node